-(122) When the payment service provider of the payee detects payments with missing or false information, it should either ask for the missing information from the payment service provider of the payer or reject the payment.
+Justification Issued on 25.11.2015 Valid from 1.1.2016 (123) When the payment service provider of the payee detects payments with missing or false information, it should either ask for the missing information from the payment service provider of the payer or reject the payment.
 However, the payment may be executed, if the information is not so incomplete that the supervised entity rejects or suspends the payment according to its own procedure.
 If deficiencies in incoming payments are recurrent and frequent, the supervised entity should complain to the payment service provider of the payer.
-If, despite complaints, the deficiencies are not corrected, the supervised entity may issue a warning, terminatethe correspondent banking relationship or report the payment service provider to FIN-FSA.87 If the payment is unusual or suspicious, the supervised entity should report it to the Financial Intelligence Unit.88
+If, despite complaints, the deficiencies are not corrected, the supervised entity may issue a warning, terminatethe correspondent banking relationship or report the payment service provider to FIN-FSA.89 If the payment is unusual or suspicious, the supervised entity should report it to the Financial Intelligence Unit.90

-(123) Supervised entities providing payment services shall have in place procedures and methods for ongoing monitoring of both outgoing and incoming payments.
+(124) Supervised entities providing payment services shall have in place procedures and methods for ongoing monitoring of both outgoing and incoming payments.
 In addition, payment service providers shall provide internal instructions and methods for possible rejection of incoming payments.

-5.8.2 International financial sanctions
+5.8.2 International financial sanctions and freezing of funds to prevent terrorism

-(124) The international sanctions binding Finland are imposed by the UN Security Council and European Council.
+(125) The international sanctions binding Finland are imposed by the UN Security Council and European Council.
 The sanctions are implemented through EU regulations, which are directly applicable legislation in all EU member states.
-The sanctions are a means of bringing pressure to bear in the international security policy and they are used for regulating restrictive measures pertaining to certain states, groups or persons.
-Another purpose of the sanctions is to prevent terrorist activities and financing.
-There are various forms of sanctions including, for example, export and import sanctions and financial sanctions.
-The names of individuals, entities, groups or other parties subject to sanctions are published as appendices to the regulations.
+The sanctions are a means of bringing pressure to bear in the international foreign and security policy and they introduce restrictive measures as regards certain states, individuals, entities and groups.
+Another purpose of the sanctions may be to, for example, prevent terrorist activities and financing.
+There are various types of sanctions including, for example, export and import restrictions, financial sanctions and travel restrictions.
+The names of individuals, entities and groups subject to sanctions are published as appendices to the regulations.

-(125) The purpose of financial sanctions is to freeze such funds and other financial resources as are owned, held or controlled by governments, individual government members, other controlling parties or leaders of armed groups that are subject to sanctions.
+(126) The purpose of financial sanctions is to freeze such funds and other financial resources as are owned, held or controlled by governments, individual government members, other controlling parties or leaders of armed groups that are subject to sanctions.
 In addition, sanctions may include a prohibition against financing such parties or a prohibition against directly or indirectly releasing or transferring funds to parties subject to sanctions.
-Also banks and their foreign branches and private persons may be subject to
+As a rule, indirect supply refers to supply of assets or financial resources to legal persons or entities that are owned or controlled by persons or entities subject tel +358 10 831 51 fax +358 10 831 5328 firstname.lastname@fiva.fi www.fin-fsa.fi